Psycho-Pirate: Post-Crisis

 Hayden shows up again in Grant Morrison's run on Animal Man, imprisoned in Arkham Asylum.
-The effects of the electroshocks given to him by the renegade Thunderbolt have worn off and Hayden's memories of the Crisis and of the prior existence of multiple Earths are restored.
-Psycho-Pirate ends up releasing characters destroyed during the Crisis back into the world, although many of these characters later come to realize they are just characters in a comic book.
+The effects of the electroshocks given to him by Thunderbolt have worn off and Hayden's memories of the Crisis and of the prior existence of multiple Earths are restored.
+Psycho-Pirate ends up releasing several people who were killed during the Crisis back into the world, although many of them come to realize they are fictional characters.
 After an intervention by Animal Man, Hayden, seemingly happy, fades away into nothingness.
-Psycho-Pirate's happiness is due to a relief of the strain from releasing all of the forgotten characters, but he is consequently removed from reality and placed back in Limbo.
-James Highwater, one of the Asylum staff, is left to wear the Medusa Mask and keep the forgotten Earths contained.
-The other staff members come to accept Highwater as a patient, not realizing his knowledge of the missing worlds.